Data Provenance as Automatic Differentiation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented a semantic version of \GPS, inspired by connections to differentiable programming and automatic differentation, and shown that it can be used to interpret an expressive higher-order language suitable for writing simple queries and data manipulation.
-Our model elucidates some of the decisions implicitly taken in previous works on \GPS (\secref{cbn-translation}), and reveals new applications such as approximation by intervals \secref{interval-approx}.
-Our categorical approach admits a modular construction of our model, and the use of general theorems, such as Fiore and Simpson's \thmref{glr-definability}, to prove properties of the interpretation.
-We have focused on constructions that enable an executable implementation in Agda in this work, but have conjectured that there are connections to established notions of categorical differentiation in \conref{tangent-stable-fns} and \conref{tangent-fam}.
+We have presented a semantic account of data provenance as a form of automatic differentiation, representing the dependency of outputs on inputs as a derivative whose Jacobian is a matrix over a commutative semiring.
+Traditional automatic differentiation, and various program analysis techniques such as \GPS, arise as instances.
+The model interprets an expressive higher-order language for querying and manipulating data, and reveals new applications such as approximation by intervals~(\secref{approx-as-tangents:perturbation-bounds}).
+It also opens up an opportunity to integrate traditional symbolic data provenance techniques with the AD-based methods used in explainable AI, such as the saliency maps of Grad-CAM~\cite{selvaraju20}.
+Our categorical approach admits a modular construction of the model, and the use of general theorems, such as Fiore and Simpson's \thmref{glr-definability}, to prove properties of the interpretation.
+We have focused on constructions that enable an executable implementation in Agda.

-\paragraph{Quantitative slicing and XAI} Explainable AI (XAI) techniques like Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{selvaraju20} use reverse-mode AD selectively to calculate \emph{heat maps} (or \emph{saliency maps}) that highlight input regions contributing to a given classification or other outcome.
-We would like to investigate quantitative approximation structures where $\top$ represents the original input image and lower elements represent ``slices'' of the image where individual pixels have been ablated to some degree (partly removed or blurred).
-This might allow for composing some of these techniques with Galois slicing, for use in hybrid systems such as physical simulations with ML-based parameterisations.

-\paragraph{Refinement of the model} As we discussed in \remref{further-structure}, there are possible ways that the model we have proposed here could be refined to both remove nonsensical elements of the model, and to augment the model with enough power to prove additional properties such as ``functions are insenstive to unused inputs''.
-We are also planning to explore more examples of approximation along the lines of the intervals example in \secref{interval-approx}.
-One route might be to follow \citet{edalat-heckmann98}'s embedding of metric spaces in Scott domains and explore whether metric spaces (which already provide a native notion of approximation) can be embedded in $\Fam(\LatGal)$.